SAPhow/SAP.how/_posts/gui-design/2018-03-31-export-table-to-excel.md

 - SAP EWM 9.4
 ---

-# How to export a table to Excel

 It is a good idea to make data backups of any objects with which you plan some actions, like developments, some cleanup or a data transfer.
 Transaction SE16 usually is used for table data view, but there is no export to excel button in standart setting.

 ## View table data as ALV grid